 How often should you change a cat's litter?

 Do you know that the average cat owner changes their cat's litter box about 1-2 times a week?
-Understanding how often you should change a cat's litter is crucial for your feline friend's health and comfort.
-By following a proper schedule and being attentive to signs, you can ensure a clean and pleasant environment for your cat.
+Understanding how often you should change a cat's litter is important for your feline friend's health and comfort.

 In this brief guide, we will explore factors affecting litter change frequency, the ideal schedule for changing litter, signs indicating it's time for a change, and the importance of regular litter maintenance.
 Stay tuned for valuable tips on extending litter life and adjusting change frequency based on your cat's needs.